artem-maslov/Data_Analyst_Simulator_KC/README.md

 <br>
 <br>

-**Data analyst simulator is an internship in a company, its product is a mobile application with a news feed and messages.
+**Data analyst simulator is an internship in a company, its product is a mobile application with a news feed and messenger.
 I work as a data analyst and create all analytics from scratch.**

 First, based on the database, I need to create dashboards and answer the questions "how much" and "when".